codatio/codat-docs/docs/integrations/commerce/bigcommerce/commerce-bigcommerce-integration-reference.md

 :::note Transaction limit on orders

-Orders containing more than 250 transactions (payments), are unable to to be fetched for our commerce-payments or commerce-orders datatypes correctly due to limitations of BigCommerce's API.
+Orders with more than 250 transactions (payments) cannot be fetched correctly for our `commerce-payments` or `commerce-orders` data types due to the limitations of BigCommerce's API.
 :::

 ## Payments methods